Poland says Belarus lets migrants cross border in 'hybrid war' with EU | Law-Order

 Poland accused Belarus of sending a growing number of migrants over the border in retaliation for Warsaw's decision this week to give refuge to Krystsina Tsimanouskaya, a Belarusian athlete who refused to return home from the Tokyo Olympics.

 A deputy interior minister, Maciej Wasik, said on Thursday that Minsk was "waging a hybrid war with the European Union with the help of illegal immigrants".
-In recent weeks, neighbouring Lithuania has reported a surge in illegal border crossings from Belarus and said Minsk was flying in migrants from abroad and dispatching them into the EU.
+In recent weeks, neighbouring and fellow EU member state Lithuania has reported a surge in illegal border crossings from Belarus and said Minsk was flying in migrants from abroad and dispatching them into the EU.

+The Polish Border Guard told Reuters it had detained a group of 71 migrants on the border with Belarus during the night from Wednesday to Thursday and another group of 62, mostly Iraqis, on Wednesday.
+That is more that the total of 122 illegal migrants the Border Guard said were detained along the frontier in the whole of last year.
+Last month, 242 migrants were intercepted.

-Wasik said the migrants arriving recently had mainly been from Iraq, but also from Afghanistan.
-The Polish Border Guard and interior ministry did not immediately respond to Reuters requests for comment.
+Wasik said migrants arriving recently had mainly been from Iraq, but also from Afghanistan.
+The interior ministry did not immediately respond to Reuters requests for comment.

 The EU has summoned the Belarusian envoy in Brussels and held talks with the Iraqi government over the issue of illegal migration to the bloc.